What equipment does my child need?

 How do I know if fields are open for practices and games?

-TEYSA leases most of its field space from the T/E School District and Tredyffrin Township, who each make their own decision about whether to close their fields.
-Field closure information, when received, will be posted on the home page.
-This is your best and most up to date source of information, as individual coaches may not be in a position to alert teams via email.
+Field closure information, when received from TESD and Tredyffrin Township, will be posted on the home page.
+This is the best place to check for updated information.
 On Saturday and Sunday mornings, the posting generally occurs sometime before 7:30 am.
 On weekdays, the posting generally occurs by 3:30PM.
 TEYSA does its best to post a timely notice on its website in the event of field closures.
-However, understand that we cannot post until we hear from the School District and the Township.

 How are canceled games made up?